photoprism/photoprism-docs/docs/user-guide/advanced/metadata.md

 This table gives an overview what tags from exiftool or XMP are mapped to which fields in PhotoPrism.

+!!!attention
+    In case a field is populated with data from xmp, the data from xmp is the single source for this field.
+    Meaning e.g keywords from xmp overwrite other keywords coming from PhotoPrism such as colors or keywords derived from folder names.

 PhotoPrism | [Exiftool](https://exiftool.org/) Tag | XMP Tag
 :--------------|----------- |:--------
 Altitude      | GlobalAltitude                        |